Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

 Properties: Mandalay Bay, Delano, Luxor, Excalibur, New York-New York, Park MGM, Aria, Vdara, Mirage, Bellagio, MGM Grand, The Signature

-Reopening date: Operations are expected to resume June 4 at the Bellagio, New York-New York, MGM Grand Las Vegas and The Signature on June 4, the company announced on May 27.
+Reopening date: Operations resumed June 4 at the Bellagio, New York-New York, MGM Grand Las Vegas and The Signature.
+The company announced plans to reopen Excalibur on June 11.

 “As we plan for these openings, the health and safety of our guests and employees is at the forefront of all we do,” said Bill Hornbuckle, president and CEO of MGM Resorts, in a statement.
 “Getting many of our employees back to work and welcoming guests through our doors once again will allow us to do what we do best – entertain.
 The team is ready and we can’t wait.”